The Presidents of the United States of America (band)

 The Presidents of the United States of America (occasionally referred to as PUSA, PotUSA, the Presidents of the USA, or simply the Presidents) were an American rock band formed in Seattle, Washington, in 1993.
 The three-piece group's initial lineup consisted of vocalist and bassist Chris Ballew, drummer Jason Finn, and guitarist Dave Dederer.
 The band became popular in the mid-1990s for their hits "Lump" and "Peaches"—released in 1995 and 1996, respectively—which helped their self-titled debut album go triple Platinum.

 The group broke up for the first time in late 1997, since Ballew wanted a solo career; they performed a farewell concert early the next year.
 They reunited in 2002.
 In 2004, Dederer left the group and was replaced by Andrew McKeag.
-The Presidents privately disbanded in 2015, and the news was made public a year later.
+The Presidents privately disbanded in 2015, making the news public the following year.

 History

 Early years (1993–1994)

 The band was formed in late 1993 by Chris Ballew (bass guitar and lead vocals) and Dave Dederer (guitar and backup vocals), who met at school in Seattle.
-Ballew had previously been in a punk-busker band called Egg, who wrote many songs that would later be turned into PUSA tunes.
+Ballew had previously been in a punk-busker band called Egg, who wrote many songs that would later be turned into Presidents songs.
 Initially a drummerless duo, Ballew and Dederer performed a few shows in 1993 as "the Lo-Fis", "the Dynamic Duo", and "Pure Frosting".
 Ballew eventually came upon the name "the Presidents of the United States of America".
 Shortly after, Ballew and Dederer added drummer Jason Finn; the band played their first show as a trio at Seattle's Romper Room in early December 1993.
 At the time, Finn was also the drummer for Love Battery, who had recently changed record labels from Sub Pop to Atlas Records, an A&M subsidiary.

 The Presidents recorded a ten-song cassette, Froggystyle, in early 1994 at Laundry Room Studios, selling it at shows that year.